section-engineering-education/engineering-education/content/articles/creating-a-pyspark-data-frame-a-beginners-guide/index.md

 ### Introduction
 Creating PySpark data frames is the subject of the next section.
+PySpark, helps you interface with Resilient Distributed Datasets (RDDs) in Apache Spark and Python programming language.
+Using two methods, you will be able to create a dataframe on your own.
 We will work on RDDs since they are tough to deal with.
 ### Prerequisite
 1. A basic understanding of the Python programming language.
 Have a python IDE installed on your system.